phoenixframework/phoenix/guides/components.md

 >
 > * [`phoenix_html`](https://hexdocs.pm/phoenix_html) - defines the building blocks for writing HTML safely.
 In your project, you'll interact primarily with the `Phoenix.HTML` module, which is imported by default in all templates
 >
 > * [`phoenix_live_view`](https://hexdocs.pm/phoenix_live_view) - a library for rich, real-time user experiences with server-rendered HTML.
-While LiveView provides several abstraction for building collaborative and dynamic applications, it also defines the `HEEx` template language, function components, and JS commands, which brings powerful abstractions for all kinds of server-rendered HTML applications
+While LiveView provides several abstractions for building collaborative and dynamic applications, it also defines the `HEEx` template language, function components, and JS commands, which bring powerful abstractions for all kinds of server-rendered HTML applications

 In this chapter, we will recap how components are used and dig deeper to discover new use cases.